+Always wear eye protection when using compressed air or spray cleaners and lubricants.
 Your model requires timely maintenance in order to stay in top running condition.
 The following procedures should be taken very seriously.

-Frequently inspect the vehicle for obvious damage or wear.
+Inspect the vehicle for obvious damage or wear.
 Look for:

 - 1. Cracked, bent, or damaged parts - 2.
 Check the wheels and steering for binding. - 3.
 Check the operation of the shock absorbers. - 4.
-Check the wiring for any frayed wires or loose connections. - Check the mounting of the receiver and servo(s) and speed control. - 6.
+Check the wiring for any frayed wires or loose connections. - 5.
+Check the mounting of the receiver and servo(s) and speed control. - 6.
 Check the tightness of the wheel nuts with a wrench. - 7.
 Check the operation of the radio system, especially the condition of the batteries. - 8.
 Check for any loose screws in the chassis structure or suspension. - 9.
-Check the operation of the steering servo and ensure that it is not binding. - 10.
+The steering servo saver will wear out over time.
+If the steering becomes loose, the servo saver should be replaced. - 10.
 Inspect the gears for wear, broken teeth, or debris lodged between the teeth. - 11.
-Check the tightness of the high-stall gear clutch.
+Check the tightness of the slipper clutch.